piotrulos/PK2remakes/README.md

 * Pekka Kana 2 Modern - Main XNA remake
 * pekka kana 2 - A first attempt to update original source code (windows forms)

+in Pekka Kana 2 Modern folder you can find level editor but it was early prototype and it's hard to use

 If you want to compile use Visual Studio 2010.
 For xna remake you need XNA 4 framework.

 Original source code need Visual C++ 6 and directX SDK.